bestreyer/carfinder/README.md

 Because Kalman filter should be implemented on a device, because the device have access to inertial sensors, not just gps data.
 Thus, devices should send the already the optimal latitude, longitude.

-### Workflow
+### Important notes

-1. If driver sends a last request more then 10 minutes ago, this driver isn't returned from /api/v1/drivers, even if the driver fits the condition
+1. If the driver has sent their coordinates over 10 minutes ago, this driver won't returned in the response even if the driver meet the conditions

 2. If a accuracy less than 0.4% (approximately 90 meters error), the application don't update the driver location